dzekelid/series/_listings/eventbrite/seriesidunpublish-post-openapi.md

 x-collection-name: Eventbrite
 x-complete: 0
 info:
-  title: Eventbrite Add Series  Unpublish
+  title: Eventbrite Post Series Unpublish
   description: |-
     Unpublishes a repeating event series and all of its occurrences that are not already completed, canceled, or deleted.
 In order for a free series to be unpublished, it must not have any pending or completed orders for any dates, even past